334 North Senate

 - BA, English, University of Illinois at Urbana-Champaign

-William M. Plater is Executive Vice Chancellor and Dean of the Faculties Emeritus at Indiana University Purdue University Indianapolis (IUPUI) and Chancellor’s Professor Emeritus of Public Affairs, Philanthropic Studies, and English.
+William M. Plater is Executive Vice Chancellor and Dean of the Faculties Emeritus at IUPUI and Chancellor’s Professor Emeritus of Public Affairs, Philanthropic Studies, and English.
 From 2012 through 2014, he was Senior Advisor for International Affairs of the WASC Senior Colleges and Universities Commission, where he served as a Commissioner from 2005 through 2011.

 Plater served as the Indiana University Dean of the School of Liberal Arts (1983-87), Executive Vice Chancellor and Dean of the Faculties (1987-2006), and Director of the Workshop on International Community Development (2006-2012) at IUPUI, sponsored by the Center on Philanthropy and the School of Public and Environmental Affairs, until his retirement in 2010.
 Before joining IUPUI, Plater was Associate Director of the School of Humanities at the University of Illinois at Urbana-Champaign, where he earned BA, MA and PhD degrees in English.